77x17/MMORPG_CPP/Readme.md

 ## Current Limitations

 * No map loading or tile-based world representation
-* No collision system
+* No collision detection or resolution system
-* No non-player character (NPC) logic
+* No non-player character (NPC) or AI logic
-* No database-backed persistence
+* Persistence based solely on JSON files (no database integration)
-* Minimal visual representation for debugging purposes
+* Visuals intended only for debugging and development
-* No authentication or security mechanisms
+* No authentication, encryption, or security mechanisms

 ---

 ## Future Work

-* Tile-based map system
+* Tile-based or chunk-based map system
 * Collision detection and resolution
 * NPC and enemy AI systems
-* Skill and ability system
+* Skill and ability framework
-* Improved snapshot interpolation
+* Improved snapshot interpolation and smoothing
-* Database-backed persistence
+* Database-backed persistence layer
-* Login and authentication system
+* Login, authentication, and session management

 ---

 ## Notes

-This project prioritizes architectural clarity and system correctness over content and visual quality.
+This project prioritizes architectural soundness and correctness of core systems over gameplay content.
-The codebase is intended to remain readable and modular to support further experimentation and extension.
+The codebase is intentionally structured to remain readable, modular, and extensible, enabling further experimentation with multiplayer game programming concepts and techniques.
 ```